 2. Static Properties Analysis

-Now that the scan is complete, static property analysis then takes a closer look at the malware.
+Once the scan is complete, static property analysis looks closely at the malware.
 At this stage, analysts would examine the static properties of a threat without executing the malware.
 This is often something you’d do within an isolated environment or sandbox.
-Static properties include things like hashes, embedded strings, embedded resources, and header information.
+Static properties include hashes, embedded strings, embedded resources, and header information.

 Tools like disassemblers and network analyzers can get information on how the malware works at this stage.